sayanarijit/jf/README.md

 - Pass values for positional placeholders in the same order as in the template.
 - Pass values for named placeholders using `NAME=VALUE` syntax.
+- Optional placeholders default to empty string, which is considered as null.
 - Do not declare or pass positional placeholders or values after named ones.
 - Nesting placeholders is prohibited.
 - Variable length placeholder should be the last placeholder in a template.